cloud441/ACEProjectAmaris/README.md

 * Done !
 You normally could see your requested logs in the firestore database on GCP console.

 ## Part 5: Network Security and Service Firewall

+>>> At this point in the project, everything is working but our services at totally unsecure, especially our Elasticsearch cluster which store or datas.
+> Let's check our security breaches and what we need to do:
+> * Are our Application Credentials hidden is the Code ? <span style="color: green;">Yes, everything is store in Kubernetes secret.</span>
+> * Could someone else than our Reddit Cronjob write or update data in our Elasticsearch index ? <span style="color: green;">No, the only Kibana user with write/update rights is our cronjob.</span>
+> * Could someone access our log datas in the Firestore Database ? <span style="color: green;">No, Firestore is a secure serverless database and the only one that can manage data in our WebApp Service account.</span>
+> * Is our Elasticsearch cluster protected from DDos ? <span style="color: red;">Not already, Any external IP address can access our Elasticsearch cluster.</span>
+>
+> What we need to close the security breach is a firewall on our Elasticsearch service.

 ### Step 5.1: Get your Applications IP addresses